 Much more than a ‘been there, done that’, experience, it was wonderful — using an oft-used phrase — to get close to nature and learn a little about the growing and harvesting process.
 In addition to apples, customers could also pick their own pumpkins, beetroot, celeriac, stringbeans, and raspberries.

-If you’d like to enjoy a similar experience next Autumn, keep your eyes open when driving, walking or cycling through your local countryside as you’ll be sure to see an ‘auto-cueillette’ opportunity on your doorstep.
+If you’d like to enjoy a similar experience with your family or friends this autumn, keep your eyes open when driving, walking or cycling through your local countryside as you’ll be sure to see an ‘auto-cueillette’ opportunity on your doorstep.

 La Ferme Courtois, Route de la Branvaude 13, 1290 Versoix, Tel: 022.755.43.16.
-The farm has a nearby outlet offering seasonal farm produce for sale throughout the year on Monday and Tuesday from 9:00am to noon and from 1:30pm to 6pm; on Friday from 9am to 6pm; and on Saturday from 9am to 5pm.
+You can find out about the self-picking opening hours for 2017 here.
+The farm also has a shop offering seasonal farm produce for sale throughout the year on Monday and Tuesday from 9:00am to noon and from 1:30pm to 6pm; on Friday from 9am to 6pm; and on Saturday from 9am to 5pm.
 Seasonal produce for sale includes fruit, vegetables, lentils, dairy products, meat, eggs, bread, flowers, baskets of local terroir products, and other regional specialities.